Teach a Toddler to Read

 They play outdoors a lot and engage in play from the second they wake up.

-So, we have no problem with them having a tablet.
+So, we have no problem with them using a tablet.

 They use it to play educational games, read books and watch videos.

-There are many interactive apps that have taught our (then) three-year old so much about phonics, vocabulary, writing and rhyming.
+There are many interactive apps that have taught our (then) three-year old so much.

 5. Surround them with words.